pubeldev/prusa_exporter/README.md

   - You can select all but it has actual impact on performance so choose wisely

-Of course you can configure metrics with gcode as well - that gcode can be found [here](docs/examples/syslog/config_full.gcode) as well
+Of course you can configure metrics with gcode as well - that gcode can be found [here](docs/examples/syslog/config_full.gcode) as well.
+This list is not complete because there are constant changes in [Prusa-Firmware-Buddy](github.com/prusa3d/Prusa-Firmware-Buddy/)

 ```
 M330 SYSLOG